JuliaDataScience/JuliaDataScience/contents/stats.md

 Statistics is important because it is a **tool to make sense of data**.
 With the abundant availability of data, we are often overwhelmed by numbers.
-Statistics offers a way to comprehend, summarize and infer information from data.
+Statistics offers a way to comprehend, summarize, and infer information from data.
 We believe that every data scientist needs to have a basic understanding of statistics and how to perform simple statistical operations.

 We can divide statistics into two broad categories: **descriptive** and **inferential**.
-**Descriptive statistics summarizes and quantifies the characteristics of a given observed data**.
+**Descriptive statistics summarizes and quantifies the characteristics of given observed data**.
 Common metrics are: mean, median, mode, standard deviation, variance, correlation, percentiles.

 **Inferential statistics allows generating inferences** (statements) **from observed data about the data generation process**.
-In @fig:stats_vs_prob we summarize the relationship between data generating process and observed data.
+In @fig:stats_vs_prob we summarize the relationship between the data generating process and observed data.
 All phenomena have an underlying data generating process that describes how the data is being generated.
-For example, in a soccer game, a scored goal can be explained by an underlying process: a tactic, error, struck of luck; or a mix of those.
+For example, in a soccer game, a scored goal can be explained by an underlying process: a tactic, error, stroke of luck; or a mix of those.
 If we know a phenomenon's data generating process, we can use probability to simulate possible scenarios given certain aspects.
 Most of the time, especially in applied sciences, we do not have full knowledge of the data generating process.
 Given the observed data, we can retrace our way back to the data generating process.